 The University will, to the greatest extent possible, keep the disclosure and the identity of the discloser confidential.

 The Vice President (Corporate Services) has been appointed the responsible officer for receiving disclosures and acting on them.
 [The Vice Chancellor is the responsible officer if the disclosure is about the Vice President (Corporate Services)].

 Disclosures may be made anonymously.
-However, to ensure that public interest disclosures are recognised as such and appropriately investigated, it is preferable that the disclosure be made in writing via the secure web-based form: www.griffith.edu.au/whistleblowers-form.
+However, to ensure that public interest disclosures are recognised as such and appropriately investigated, it is preferable that the disclosure be made in writing via the secure web-based disclosure form.

-Alternatively, submit the completed Whistleblower Disclosure form (PDF 45k) to:
+Alternatively, submit a completed Whistleblower Disclosure form (PDF 45KB) to: